laravel/docs/configuration.md

 <a name="environment-information"></a>
 ### Environment Information

-Laravel ships with a built-in Artisan command that outputs information about your application, such as; configuration, environment, drivers and more.
+Laravel ships with a built-in `about` Artisan command that outputs information about your application, such as; configuration, environment, drivers and more.

 Applications and packages may add their own information to the output of the command: